mtmiron/pyruby/README.md

 Pyruby module
 =============

-- A Python module that provides native execution of Ruby code from directly within the Python interpreter's environment.
+* A Python module written in C that provides an embedded Ruby interpreter within Python to allow evaluation of Ruby code in a sandboxed sub environment.

-  Note: return value of pyrb.eval is a Python-ized Ruby object (Ruby arrays become Python lists, primitive exception
-    conversion is done, nil becomes None, etc.)
+* Note that the return values of pyrb.eval are Python-ized Ruby objects (Ruby arrays become Python lists, Ruby exceptions are converted to Python runtime exceptions and thrown properly, Ruby's nil becomes Python's None, etc.)

 Usage: